blackknight36/puppet-selinux/modules/cups/README.md

         uri         => "lpd://localhost/printer_a",
         description => "This is the printer description", location    => "Main office",
+        model       => "foomatic:HP-LaserJet-laserjet.ppd",
+        # OR
         ppd         => "/Library/Printers/PPDs/Printer.ppd", # Full path to vendor PPD
-        # OR
-        model       => "", # A valid model, you can list these with lpinfo -m, this is usually what you would call a
-                           # list of installed drivers.
         enabled     => true, # Enabled by default shared      => false, # Disabled by default options     => { media => 'A4' }, # Hash of options ( name => value ), highly depends on the printer.
     }

-- The easiest way to find out a list of valid options for any single printer is to install that printer locally, and run `lpoptions -l` at the command line.
+- The easiest way to find out a list of valid `options` for any single printer is to install that printer locally, and run `lpoptions -l` at the command line.

 ### Facts